spree/spree-guides/content/integration/messages/purchase_order_messages.md

 ### purchase_order:new

-Use this type of Message whenever a new order is created.
+Use this type of message whenever a new order is created.

 ---purchase_order_new.json---
 ```json